oren0e/gitopen/README.md

 # Usage

+There are 2 basic usages:

-When in git repository in terminal, run `gitopen`.
+- When in git repository in terminal, run `gitopen`.
+- After you've opened a branch and you are ready to push and open a PR, run `gitopen -p`.
+This will push the changes to the current branch and open the PR in the browser.

+For help, use `gitopen --help`